 5. ENJOY VIENNA’S COFFEE CULTURE

-Café Central – Housed in an imposing building the interior of Cafe Central is reminiscent of a Turkish palace with a grand arched ceiling.
-It’s a very popular thing to do in Vienna, so queues can be long if you haven’t made a reservation.
+Café Central – Housed in an imposing building, the interior of Café Central is reminiscent of a Turkish palace with a grand arched ceiling.
+It’s very popular, so queues can be long if you haven’t made a reservation.

-Kleines Café – This tiny coffeehouse on a lovely little hidden square with cobbled stones and an old fountain is the perfect place to soak up the Viennese lifestyle.
+Kleines Café – This tiny coffeehouse on a lovely little hidden square with cobbled stones and an old fountain feels very local, and we loved it.

 6. TRY VIENNA’S FAMOUS CAKES

-Leading the offerings is Sachertorte; a dense chocolate cake with layers of apricot jam.
-It’s the dessert staple in most Vienne establishments, but the original is claimed by Café Sacher.
+The most famous is probably Sachertorte, a dense chocolate cake with layers of apricot jam.
+It’s the dessert staple in most Viennese establishments, but Café Sacher claims the original.

 Another great dessert to try is Kaiserschmarrn.
-This sweet fluffy pancake with rum-soaked raisins is ripped apart, caramelized, and served with powdered sugar and a fruit preserve.
-It’s delicious and the best we had was at Demel.
+This is a sweet, fluffy pancake with rum-soaked raisins that is ripped apart, then caramelised, and served with powdered sugar.
+We really liked it, and the best we had was at Demel.

 7. SCHLOSS BELVEDERE

-The Schloss Belvedere is one of the world’s finest baroque palaces with opulent rooms, lovely gardens, and sweeping city views
+The Schloss Belvedere is one of the world’s finest Baroque palace complexes with opulent rooms, lovely gardens, and sweeping city views.

-There are three museums to choose from inside the building, but we highly recommend the Upper Belvedere.
+There are three museums to choose from inside the building, but if you don’t have time for all of them, the best is the Upper Belvedere.

 Impressionists, Romantics, and Realists are on the floor above.

 The two other museums are the Lower Belvedere & Belvedere 21.
-Both have temporary exhibitions, so it’s worth seeing what’s on before you buy tickets.
+Both have temporary exhibitions, so it’s worth seeing what’s on at Belvedere.at.

 8. KARLSKIRCHE